containers/crun/crun.1.md

 is shadowed by the tmpfs mount is recursively copied up to the tmpfs itself.

+## copy-symlink mount options

+If the `copy-symlink` option is specified, if the source of a bind mount is a symlink, the symlink is recreated at the specified destination instead of attempting a mount that would resolve the symlink itself.
+If the destination already exists and it is not a symlink with the expected content, crun will return an error.

 ## r$FLAG mount options

 If a `r$FLAG` mount option is specified then the flag `$FLAG` is set